tomoe-mami/weechat-scripts/urlselect/README.md

 ### Bar & Bar Items

-This script will create 2 bars and 10 bar items.
+This script will create 3 bars and 11 bar items.
 The first bar is called `urlselect`.
 This bar is used for displaying the info about currently selected URL.
 Its settings are available under `weechat.bar.urlselect.*`.
 The second bar is for showing the list of keys and custom commands.
 It is called `urlselect_help` and its settings are available under `weechat.bar.urlselect_help.*`.
-Both bars are hidden by default.
+The last bar is `urlselect_search` and you can see its settings under `weechat.bar.urlselect_search.*`.
+All three bars are hidden by default.

 The list of bar items are: